sonic-net/sonic-swss/doc/Configuration.md

 ### Policer

-Below is an example for the policer table configuration.
+Below is an example of the policer table configuration.
 ```
 {
     "POLICER": {